Assessing Statistical Models

 ## Res.Df RSS Df Sum of Sq F Pr(>F)

 The analysis of variance to compare two models is based on the reduction in the model sum of squares in the simpler model compared to the more complex model.
-In other words, this tells us how much less well the simpler model explains the response variable compared to the more complex model.
+A more complex model must explain the data better than the simpler model by virtue of the extra parameters in the model (as long as the structure of the simpler model is nested within the structure of the more complex model).
+What we need to determine is whether the reduction in fit of the simpler model is significant.

 Once we have tested the significance of the interaction terms in our model, we then remove these and test the main effect (i.e., non-interaction) terms.
 Here we have two main effects, so we would simultaneously try dropping each of these, and assessing the effect on the fit of the model to the data (by comparison with the additive model that contains both terms):